o7-Fire/token-generator/README.md

 comment out strict_chain,  and proxy_dns with a # in /etc/proxychains.conf,
 uncomment random_chain and chain_len = 2 and change it to 1
 delete the socks4 127.0.0.1 9050 line
-and add your proxies below
+no need now as program fetches them automatically but not recomended to trust that much, add your proxies below  if you can

 format should be